brandonhorst/elliptical/README.md

 Lacona
 ======

-Lacona is a Javascript library for parsing and predicting natural language an arbitrary well-defined schema.
+Lacona is a Javascript library for parsing and predicting natural language according to an arbitrary well-defined schema.

 In other words, you tell Lacona how some language works, and it will help people write it, and tell you what they are saying.